-The term of office of each of the directors expires at the year 2006 ordinary shareholders meeting.
+The term of office of each of the directors expires at the year 2007 ordinary shareholders meeting.

-In accordance with French law governing a societe anonyme, the Company is managed by its Board of Directors and by its Directeur General (Chief Executive Officer), who has full executive authority to manage the affairs of the Company, subject to the prior authorization of the Board of Directors or of the Company's shareholders for certain decisions expressly specified by law.
-In addition, the Directeur General may submit to the Board of Directors the nomination of one or more Directeurs Generaux Delegues.
+In accordance with French law governing a société anonyme, the Company is managed by its Board of Directors and by its Directeur Général (Chief Executive Officer), who has full executive authority to manage the affairs of the Company, subject to the prior authorization of the Board of Directors or of the Company's shareholders for certain decisions expressly specified by law.
+In addition, the Directeur Général may submit to the Board of Directors the nomination of one or more, but not more than five (5) Directeurs Généraux Délégués.

 The Board of Directors reviews and monitors Flamel's economic, financial and technical strategies.
 In addition, under French law, the Board of Directors prepares and presents the year-end French statutory accounts of the Company to the shareholders and convenes shareholders' meetings.
-French law provides that the Board of Directors be composed of no fewer than three and not more than 24 members, each of whom must be a shareholder of the Company.
-The actual number of directors must be within such limits and may be provided for in the statutes or determined by the shareholders at the annual general meeting of shareholders.
+French law provides that the Board of Directors be composed of no fewer than three and not more than 18 members, each of whom must be a shareholder of the Company.
+The actual number of directors must be within such limits and may be provided for in the statuts or determined by the shareholders at the annual general meeting of shareholders.
 The number of directors may be increased or decreased only by decision of the shareholders.
 No more than a third of directors may be over the age of seventy.

 Under French law, a director may be an individual or a legal entity.
-A legal entity that serves as a director must appoint an individual, a 'permanent representative,' who represents such legal entity on the Board.
+A legal entity that serves as a director must appoint an individual, as a 'permanent representative,' who represents such legal entity on the Board.
 There is no limitation, other than applicable age limits, on the number of terms that a director may serve.
 Directors are elected by the shareholders and serve until the expiration of their respective terms, or until their resignation, death or removal, with or without cause, by the shareholders.
-Vacancies which exist on the Board of Directors: (i) because of the resignation or death of a director, may be filled by the Board of Directors pending the next shareholders' meeting, if the number of remaining directors after such resignation or death exceeds the minimum number of directors set forth in the statuts; (ii) for whatever reason, must be filled by the Board of Directors within three months of such vacancy, if the number of remaining directors after such vacancy is less than the minimum number of directors set forth in the statuts but exceeds the minimum legal requirement; and (iii) for whatever reason, must be filled immediately at a shareholders' meeting if the number of directors after such vacancy is less than the minimum legal requirement.
+Vacancies which exist on the Board of Directors: (i) because of the resignation or death of a director, may be filled by the Board of Directors set forth in the Articles of Association; (ii) for whatever reason, must be filled by the Board of Directors set forth in the Articles of Association but exceeds the minimum number of directors set forth in the Articles of Association but exceeds the minimum number of directors set forth in the Articles of Association but exceeds the minimum number of directors set forth in the Articles of Association but exceeds the minimum number of directors set forth in the Articles of Association but exceeds the minimum number of directors set forth in the Articles of Association but exceeds the minimum number of directors set forth in the Articles of Association but exceeds the minimum number of directors set forth in the Articles of Association but exceeds the minimum number of directors set forth in the Articles of Association but exceeds the minimum legal requirement; and (iii) for whatever reason, must be filled immediately at a shareholders' meeting if the number of directors after such vacancy is less than the minimum legal requirement.